Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Simulation studies

+Given the features of this specific simulated experiment, we might anticipate some of the Meta-Learners' behaviors, based on the properties that we laid out in the previous section.
+First of all, we notice that, by the way POs are generated, CATE is bound to be a rather complex function.
+We expect this feature to particularly favours T-Learners and their extensions Multitask-Learners, over S-, X-, R- and $\tau$-Learners, as they tackle CATE estimation problem by fitting two separate functions $f_0$ and $f_1$, which allows to capture very distinct, group-specific, degrees of complexity.
+Secondly, at a higher base-learner selection level, the conditional average potential outcomes generated in (\ref{hillPO}) are very smooth functions.
+This implies that base-learners enforcing a higher degree of smoothness via regularization (e.g.~splines, Gaussian Processes, etc.) are well suited for the problem at hand.

-Simulation results are reported in Table \ref{simuresults} and Figure \ref{fig:IHDPdistr}.
-The best models appear to be the multitask Gaussian Processes (CMGP and NSGP) of \cite{vanderschaar_2017} and \cite{vanderschaar_2018}.
-This does not come as unexpected for two reasons related to the way the potential outcomes are simulated.
-First, the simulated setting tends to accommodate Meta-Learners fitting separate surfaces $f_1, f_0$ (T-Learners, X-Learners, Multitask-Learners), since the two simulated potential outcomes display very different degrees of complexity.
-Indeed, T-Learners in Table \ref{simuresults} show better performance than their S-Learner counterparts (e.g.~T-BART vs S-BART).
-The second reason is that potential outcomes generated in (\ref{hillPO}) are rather smooth, and Gaussian Process regression tends to adapt well to non-linear continuous surfaces.
-We report also, in Figure \ref{fig:IHDPdistr}, the distribution of $\sqrt{\mbox{PEHE}_{\tau}}$ over the $B=1000$ iterations on both train and test data, for each of the models.
+Simulation results on performance are reported in Table \ref{simuresults} and Figure \ref{fig:IHDPdistr}.
+As anticipated by the above considerations, the best models appear to be the multitask Gaussian Processes (CMGP and NSGP) of \cite{vanderschaar_2017} and \cite{vanderschaar_2018}.
+Also, T-Learners generally display better performance than their S- and X-Learner counterparts (particularly over S-RF, S-BART and X-RF, while X-BART has comparable performance to T-BART).
+Less anticipated is the performance of BCF ($\tau$-Learner), which comes in second after the GPs.
+This highlights BCF's ability to convey targeted Bayesian shrinkage on CATE, that evidently allows also to adjust to more (or less) complex CATE surfaces.
+In Figure \ref{fig:IHDPdistr}, we report the empirical distribution of $\sqrt{\mbox{PEHE}_{\tau}}$ over the $B=1000$ replications on both train and test data, for each of the models.
 We also notice that tree-based methods are relatively more prone to overfitting.